rawtaz/rest-server/README.md

 openssl genrsa -out private_key 2048
 openssl req -new -x509 -key private_key -out public_key -days 365
 ```

+In order to support using certificates from [Let's Encrypt](https://letsencrypt.org/), rest-server can serve an ACME challenge directory over HTTP(S) if you provide the `--serve-acme` argument.
+This will serve the content of the `.well-known/acme-challenge` directory located under the persistence directory, at the `/.well-known/acme-challenge/` URL path of the server.
+With this, you can use for example [lego](https://github.com/xenolf/lego)'s `--webroot` option to have lego resolve HTTP-01 challenges for Let's Encrypt through rest-server, useful for example if you do not have the possibility of using Let's Encrypt DNS-01 challenges.

 The `--append-only` mode allows creation of new backups but prevents deletion and modification of existing backups.
 This can be useful when backing up systems that have a potential of being hacked.